What Do Colleges Look For In A Student

 3. Extracurricular Activities & Involvement

-Students can standout by displaying passionate involvement in a few extracurricular activities, especially those that demonstrate leadership, initiative, and community impact.
-A perfect example is being an active and involved member of the National Society of High School Scholars.
-NSHSS offers a number of leadership programs, such as the NSHSS Ambassador program, and starting up an NSHSS Chapter within the high school, that can help give students the experience and edge they need in applying to a competitive university.
+A perfect example is being an active and involved National Society of High School Scholars member.
+NSHSS offers several leadership programs, such as the NSHSS Ambassador program or starting up an NSHSS Chapter within the high school, that can help give students the experience and edge they need in applying to a competitive university.

 5. Letters of Recommendation